Matrix278/entain-test-task/README.md

 1. Create `.env` file in root folder and add all required variables from `.env.example` file
 2. To run docker container you should have `docker` and `docker-compose` tools installed
 3. `docker-compose up` - to run application in docker container
+4. `docker-compose down` - to stop application in docker container